 Muskingum University chose to develop the MOT Program to serve an identified need for an accessible program for occupational therapy assistants who desired to become occupational therapists.
 At the time of needs assessment, only 166 of the 5460 licensed occupational therapists in Ohio lived and served clients within southeastern Ohio.
-Muskingum University was ideally situated to fill this need for occupational therapists and accepted the first MOT class in
+Muskingum University was ideally situated to fill this need for occupational therapists and accepted the first MOT class in 2019.

-2019.
 The MOT Program successfully received full accreditation from the Accreditation Council for Occupational Therapy Education (ACOTE) for seven years effective August 2021.
-ACOTE is located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929 ACOTE's phone is (301)-652-6611 and their website is www.acoteonline.org.
+ACOTE is located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
+ACOTE's website: www.acoteonline.org and phone: (301)-652-6611.
 Ongoing employment assessment indicates a continued need for occupational therapists both regionally and nationally.

 For the first four cohorts, the program focused on providing an Occupational Therapy Assistant (OTA) to Master of Occupational Therapy (MOT) bridge program consisting of online didactic coursework and face-to-face weekend learning experiences on the Muskingum University campus according to course needs.
-Starting with the fifth cohort, the MOT Program will begin accepting a small number of bachelors prepared students with health-related degrees who will complete an additional series of Occupational Science prerequisite courses before matriculating into the MOT program.
-The interest in a flexible hybrid MOT Program has extended significantly beyond the initial OTA targeted audience.
-Therefore, an alternate pathway was implemented to serve non-OTA students wanting to become occupational therapists.
+The interest in a flexible hybrid MOT Program extended significantly beyond the initial OTA targeted audience.
+Therefore, an Alternate Pathway was implemented to serve individuals wanting to become occupational therapists who were not educated as OTAs.
+Starting with the fifth cohort, the MOT Program began accepting a small number of bachelor's prepared students with health-related degrees who complete an additional series of Occupational Science prerequisite courses before matriculating into the MOT program.